felifluid/bachelorarbeit/thesis/chapters/background.typ

 // image of a tokamak torus with hamada coordinates

+=== Parallel Periodic Boundary Conditions

+// problem: regular grid interpolator can only interpolate

+// s-grid is defined from $s=0.5-Delta s/2$ to $s=-0.5+Delta s/2$.
+Note how this gap increases with lower s-grid resolution.

+// therefore we are left with a blank space without interpolated data between the first and last s.

+// of course this gap could be filled otherwise, e.g. through linear interpolation.
+However, this would give a false confidence of how the potential looks like in that area.

+// instead, when the flag '--periodic' is not supplied and the triangulation method is set to 'regular', ToPoVis will neither interpolate nor triangulate between $s=0.5-Delta s/2$ to $s=-0.5+Delta s/2$.
+This will lead to a white, blank space in that area.

+// However, there is an option to generate additional gridpoints *outside* the domain.
+This is being done through _double-periodic boundary conditions_.

 == Triangulation <sec:triang>

 In the context of graph-theory or computational geometry _triangulation_ is the maximum set of edges for a given set of vertices so that no edges are intersecting @klein2005voronoi[p.233].
 Given a set of points, there are many possible ways of performing a triangulation.
 However, not all triangles are created equal. // TODO: informal, is this okay?